fhiso/legacy-format/issues.md

 nor to belong in either place it appears (it is used for `.SUBM.LANG` and for `PHON`, neither of which is intrinsically limited to 3).

 {.ednote} Luther: I suggest we change all `{0:3}` to `{0:M}`

+## Mismatched documentation

+The `LEGA` tag appears in the appendix describing tags, but not in the grammar.

+The `DESC` and `ANCE` tags have inconsistent descriptions in the appendix and the grammar.

+Family events like `MARR` have, as listed subordinate structures, the `AGE` tag; but the definition of `AGE` presumes it is subordinate to just one person, not a couple of different ages.
+Family events also have `HUSB.AGE` and `WIFE.AGE`; presumably the intend was for these to be used *instead of* rather than *along with* unqualified `AGE`s

+## Are escapes really part of the grammar?

+Chapter 1 of the specification spends some effort defining escapes: `@#text@`, with rules for escaping internal `@` and so on and permission for them to appear in any piece of text.
+However, escapes appear only once in chapter 2: there are size permitted escapes that might appear in front of a date.
+Since dates are already constrained by an detailed grammar, these escapes could easily be included without providing any particular definition of "escape".

+Is there any value in the escape definition?
+Do any implementations use escapes for any purpose?
+What do implementations do when they encounter escapes in unexpected places?
+What do they do if they encounter an unterminated escape like `!@#%$%^&*`?

 ## LDS-specific material